 Marginal Way Ogunquit

 We arrived at Ogunquit around lunchtime before our room was ready.
-We left our car and bags at the resort and immediately headed down to Marginal Way.
+We left our car and bags at the resort and immediately headed to Marginal Way.
 This paved path runs across the Maine shoreline and is approximately a mile long – spanning from Ogunquit Beach to Perkins Cove.

 During our first venture on Marginal Way, we were in a bit of a hurry in search of lunch.
-However, during our trip, we were able to take another way, a slow stroll to explore the whole area on this short walk.
+However, during our trip, we were able to take another way, a stroll to explore the whole area on this short walk.

-As you walk on the mile-long path, you’ll see a number of scenic vistas, benches, and cliffs.
-The walkway is wheelchair and stroller-accessible, but bikes aren’t allowed.
 Pets are only allowed in the offseason.
 This is all because the coastal walk path gets very busy in the summers and cannot accommodate them.

 While Marginal Way is a great way to get from Perkins Cove to the beach, I also recommend just taking a nice walk.
-Be sure to stop at all of the various vantage points because it really a beautiful place.
+Be sure to stop at all of the various vantage points because it is a beautiful place.

 Perkins Cove